 ABS Hydraulic Modulator

-A tire has the most traction just before it begins to skid; once skidding, a portion of traction and steering is lost.
+A tire has the most traction just before it begins to skid; some traction and steering are lost once skidding.
 The wheel speed sensor senses the rotational speed of the tire, and the control module holds or releases hydraulic fluid pressure to the wheel.

 For Instance, if a driver is in a panic braking situation and the right front tire begins to lose traction and skid.
 The EBCM or anti-lock brake control module would sense the difference in the rotational speed of this wheel compared to the others.
 It would then release/hold pressure to this brake circuit until it achieves optimum traction.
 This pumping action is faster than any non-bionic human could hope to achieve.